jaocfilho/odyssey/README.md

 ### Apps and Packages

-- `workshop`: built with [Storybook](https://storybook.js.org/) to test the components from tailwind-ui
+- `workshop`: built with [Storybook](https://storybook.js.org/) to test the components from cosmic-ui
 - `intellisync-client`: built with [Next.js 13](https://nextjs.org/), this repository has the source code for the [IntellisyncAI](https://www.intellisyncai.com/) frontend.
 - `intellisync-server`: built with [Supabase](https://supabase.com/), this repository has the source code for the [IntellisyncAI](https://www.intellisyncai.com/) backend.
-- `tailwind-ui`: a React component library built with [Tailwind](https://tailwindcss.com/) shared by all apps.
+- `cosmic-ui`: a React component library built with [Tailwind](https://tailwindcss.com/) shared by all apps.
 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo